-- Submit a certificate request on behalf of the client entity and its employees ; - Submit a certificate revocation on behalf of the client entity and its employees.
+- Submit a Certificate request on behalf of the Legal Entity and its employees; - Submit a Certificate revocation on behalf of the Legal Entity and its employees.

-In this case, the client entity and its delegated Certification Agents have to abide by all the requirements of the Certification Agent agreement and this CP/CPS.
-The client entity shall promptly report to TunTrust, the Certification Agent's departure from office and possibly appoint a successor.
-The Certification Agent must not have access to the private key activation data associated with the certificate issued to Subject.
+In this case, the Legal Entity and its delegated Certification Agents have to abide by all the requirements of the Certification Agent agreement and this CP/CPS.
+The Legal Entity shall promptly report to TunTrust, the Certification Agent's departure from office and possibly appoint a successor.
+The Certification Agent must not have access to the private key activation data associated with the Certificate issued to the Subject.